+Independent

-Independent Member of Governance Committee and Management Resources & Compensation Committee Age: 59 Westmount, QC, Canada
+Chair of the Management Resources & Compensation Committee and Member of Governance Committee

-Director since May 2021 Public Board Interlocks: None 2023 Annual Meeting Voting Results:For:91.23%Withheld:8.77%
+Age: 60 Westmount, QC, Canada Director since May 2021 Public Board Interlocks: None

 Mr. Duhamel was Fiera Capital's Global President and Chief Operating Officer until 2020.
 He was a member of the Global Executive Management Committee, responsible for all corporate units such as Legal and Compliance, Risk, Technology, Corporate Communications and Investor Relations, and Human Resources.
 As the Chair of the Strategic Development Committee, he also played a major role in strategic acquisitions while overseeing the firm's development outside of North America.
 In addition, Mr. Duhamel sat on the boards of directors of Fiera Capital's Canadian, U.S., European and Bel Air divisions.